 Get to know your consumer rights.

 If you’re planning to travel as soon as restrictions are eased, then it’s worth getting to grips with your consumer rights.
-Or, if your current travel plans have been disrupted, you may be wondering where to turn.
+Or, if your current travel plans have been disrupted, you may wonder where to turn.
 To help you better understand your consumer rights, Creditfix have come up with a helpful infographic.
 This details everything you need to know about obtaining a refund and what to do if your holiday provider goes into administration.
 Understanding your consumer rights will give you peace of mind and make the process of getting your money back much smoother.

 Decide how you’re going to travel.

 Depending on where you are, when it comes to travel, you could have several options.
 From flights and ferries to a potential combination of driving and flying?
-When it comes to Covid-19 social distancing is key, so if you’re hoping to travel as safely as possible, then driving to your destination and turning your journey into more of a road trip could be the right choice for you.
+When it comes to Covid-19 social distancing is key, so if you’re hoping to travel as safely as possible, driving to your destination and turning your journey into more of a road trip could be the right choice.
 If flying is your only choice, make sure you regularly check the requirements and travel regulations set out by your airline provider.

 What about accommodation?